You probably have this wrong

 Nutrition affects productivity through blood sugar stability.
 Meals with protein, healthy fat, and complex carbohydrates maintain stable glucose delivery to the brain, sustaining focus for 3-4 hours.
 High-glycemic meals cause a blood sugar spike and crash within 90 minutes, creating the afternoon energy slump that costs most knowledge workers their sharpest working hours each day.

-How meal timing drives your afternoon focus
+How does meal timing affect afternoon focus and productivity?

 Here’s what happens biologically when you eat: your body processes carbohydrates into glucose, which enters your bloodstream.
 Your pancreas releases insulin to move that glucose into your cells.
 If you eat a lot of glucose very fast (refined carbs, sugar, white bread), your blood sugar spikes.
 Your cells absorb the glucose and your blood sugar crashes.
 That crash is what feels like 2pm exhaustion.